aryajur/LuaMath/README.md

 Pre-requisites
 --------------
 - IUP (http://www.tecgraf.puc-rio.br/iup/) should be present in the Lua Path.
 This package is used for plotting
+- luasocket (https://github.com/diegonehab/luasocket) should be present in the Lua Path.
+This is used to handle communication between the threads.
 - llthreads (https://github.com/Neopallium/lua-llthreads) should be present in the Lua Path.
 This package is used to create a separate thread which runs a plot server
 - subModSearcher (https://github.com/aryajur/subModSearcher) should be present in the Lua Path.
 This package makes finding sub-modules easier.

+- All packages inside the clibs are pre-built binaries and should be placed where package.cpath will check for them.

 Usage
 -----